joeldevlearning/volt-sensor-prototype/doc-notes/full-stack-data-flow.md

 # Full Stack Data Flow

-The system moves data from devices (from sensors and the fan) through volttron and reports via a user dashboard.
+##What data?
+The purpose of the system is to optimize fan state: The fan should only run when necessary, and otherwise remain off.
+To accomplish this the system needs three streams of data from:
+- Devices (sensors and fans)
+- System components (to analyze data and keep the system working)
+- External APIs (to complement the analysis)

+An additional need for data is for the dashboard, which reports to end-users.

+##How is data processed?
 The system has four main loops:
-1. Every 60 seconds Volttron checks the status of all system components ("status loop")
+1. Every 2 minutes Volttron collects data on the devices and system status ("status loop")
-2. Every 5 minutes Volttron stores sensor and fan data ("sampling loop")
+2. Every 20 minutes, Volttron collects all data needed for the decision loop ("aggregate loop")
-3. Every 10 minutes, Volttron runs an aggregate-analyze-decide-control ("decision loop")
+3. Every 25 minutes, Volttron runs an aggregate-analyze-decide-control ("decision loop")
-4. Every 60 minutes, Volttron runs external data collection (weather, pricing, etc.) ("accessory data loop")
+4. Every 60 minutes, Volttron calls an external API for pricing information ("price-quote loop")

-And one on-demand component:
-1. When the user loads the dashboard, it reports on the status and details of the system.
+The dashboard updates on-demand, whenever the user loads it or leaves the dashboard window open.

 ---
-STATUS LOOP (every 60 seconds)
+ STATUS LOOP (every 2 minutes)
 ---

 ### 1) Volttron driver polls sensors and fan